 While most drug companies who make aspirin are enjoying the endorsement and the sales that go with it, it is important to keep things in perspective.
 It seems that the effect of aspirin which is not a food is one of reducing inflammation and thinning the blood.
 The main side effects seem to be GI bleeding and stomach upset.
 Perhaps, the government should endorse the action and mechanism of the substance, and substances it recommends to achieve that result.

 Two natural and healthier alternatives to aspirin to reduce your risk of cancer, heart attack and stroke.

-1. Turmeric which is a spice in Indian food.
+1. Turmeric is a spice in Indian food.
 The main ingredient that works here is Curcumin.
-We have a supplement called Theracumin by Integrative Therapeutics which if taken daily is a highly effective in reducing inflammation in the body, and is an effective natural blood thinner which can reduce the risk of circulatory problems.
-Also, because it is an effective anti inflammatory agent, and inflammation is the largest cause of atherosclerosis, it is a better choice for the job than aspirin is.
+We have a supplement called Theracumin by Integrative Therapeutics which if taken daily is highly effective in reducing inflammation in the body, and is an effective natural blood thinner that can reduce the risk of circulatory problems.
+Also, because it is an effective anti-inflammatory agent, and inflammation is the largest cause of atherosclerosis, it is a better choice for the job than aspirin is.
 The government is likely not recommending it simply because it is not as highly researched, and it is not being championed by any business interest.

-The government endorsed aspirin from studies of thousands of people taking it over time.
-The net effect of aspirin is it can reduce inflammation and the thin of the blood which appear to be the main mechanism of its benefits, yet, it also can cause gastro intestinal distress and is not a food.
+The government-endorsed aspirin from studies of thousands of people taking it over time.
+The net effect of aspirin is it can reduce inflammation and the thin of the blood which appears to be the main mechanism of its benefits, yet, it also can cause gastrointestinal distress and is not food.
 Using our natural recommendations can not only have an effect that is safer and probably better than aspirin, but they are substances that will yield additional positive effects from the reduction of inflammation, without the inhibition of healing, something being considered as one of the major causes of many disease processes.